 The simple Greek Revival architecture of the church is an important part of the range of Greek Revival expressions, particularly in religious buildings, in the Stafford-Fredericksburg-Spotsylvania region.

 The Yellow Church structure no longer exists and is believed to have been removed around the time that the brick structure was erected.
-There is a small depression, about twenty by thirty feet, located about sixty feet west of the present church and is believed to the probable site of the Yellow Chapel structure.
+There is a small depression, about twenty by thirty feet, located about sixty feet west of the present church and is believed to be the probable site of the Yellow Chapel structure.

 Civil War Years